Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 ---

-## Security Code Verification with Charges Request
+## Verification with Charges Request

 ### Endpoint